 Something is odd about the thorns on rose bushes.
 I noticed it when I was trimming the plants in the yard.
-To get at the inner twigs, I reached in and down, avoiding most of the barbs, snipped away, and began to withdraw my hand.
+To get at the inner twigs, I reached in and down while avoiding most of the barbs, then snipped away and began to withdraw my hand.
 Yow!
 The little meat-hooks point down along the stems, not up, as I’d expected.
 They grabbed hold of any bit of glove, shirt or skin that grazed them on the way out.

-As for thorns and prickles deterring caterpillars from climbing up to munch on leaves and flowers, just how effective a deterrent are they?
+Do these prickles/grappling hooks perhaps deter caterpillars from climbing up to munch on leaves and flowers?
+If so, how effectively?
 Effective enough to help the plant survive, according to Christie Wilcox’ reporting on the work of entomologist Rupesh R. Kariyat in Zurich*.
 The current evidence suggests that while the first thorns and spikes “evolved against mammalian herbivores” a couple of hundred million years ago, many plants’ tissues gradually became toxic and repelled animals, but thorns remained useful as the most effective defense against caterpillars.

 Scientists agree that they have more to learn about thorns, spines, and prickles than they thought.
 Wilcox concludes that such under-research “illustrates our own species’ limitation and preconceptions.
 ‘When we go in the garden, we get cut by roses, so we perceive those thorns to be a defense against mammals,’ [British scientist Mick] Hanley said.
 ‘In almost every manifestation of understanding biology, we’re always putting our own human view on it.’”